Skip to main content

 Course overview

-Study the Graduate Diploma of Professional Accounting to develop the technical, analytical, and creative skills needed for a successful career.
-This qualification builds on the graduate certificate, with a deeper dive into company reporting, managerial and financial accounting, and financial management.
+Study the Graduate Diploma of Professional Accounting to develop the technical, analytical and creative skills needed for a successful career.
+This qualification builds on the graduate certificate, with a deeper dive into company reporting, managerial and financial accounting and financial management.
+It covers technical, practical, analytical and creative skills necessary to support professional and highly skilled work in the areas of accounting, auditing and finance.

 Key facts